 Add hint text when users are more likely to make a mistake, like when having to satisfy a complex set of password rules.
 Error messages should be a last resort.

 # Style and microcopy

 Make form fields look like form fields.
 Apply a border and make sure they start empty so it’s obvious where the input goes.
 Make fields easy to tap—44px height or more is good.

 The width of the field gives users a clue as to the length of the content it requires.
 So don’t make all fields the same width for aesthetic purposes when you know the expected length.

 Use sentence case for labels, hints and error messages.
 It’s easier to read and spot nouns.
 Use a verb for button text because the user is doing something.

-Be tolerant of mistakes like extra whitespace, dashes and slashes.
+Be tolerant of mistakes like extra spaces, dashes and slashes.
 Do the hard work so users don’t have to.

 Put errors in a list at the top of the page.
 When the user clicks on an error, set focus to the input.
 For a group of inputs, like radio buttons, set focus to the first input.